atlas77-lang/atlas77/README.md

     ```

 > [!Note]
-> I recommend you to build it yourself, as the version on Cargo is not always up to date.
+> I recommend you to build it yourself, as the version on Cargo is not up to date at all.
-> There are also some bugs in the current version on Cargo.
+> The cargo version is lacking behind regarding bug fixes.

 2. Use it as a CLI
     ```sh